totemo/FixLeaves/README.md

 Leaves fixed in this manner will stay undecayed until a block update, even if they are not in range of a log.
 Therefore, custom trees that have leaves outside of the range where a log would prevent decay will remain undamaged.

+The plugin fixes leaves in a square centred on (0,0) defined by its side length in blocks.
+The side length is converted into chunks, then rounded up to the nearest odd number to give the affected area.
+One chunk is converted per `period` ticks, where `period` is specified by `/fixleaves period <num>`.

 Player-placed leaves will be set to decayable, but again, won't decay until a block update.
 In any case, this plugin was written to fix a problem early in the life of a new map, when the number of WorldPainter'd leaves vastly outnumbers the number of player-placed ones.

 To fix player placed leaves, you can redo the players leaf edits within a selection, e.g. using LogBlock: